Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/latymer-upper-school--11-plus--maths--2020--sample-paper-1_pr_prpcc.md

 <!-- = render :reviewsubtag, question: question -->
 <div class='question question'>

 Half of a number is $8$ bigger than three sevenths of the number.
-What’s the number?
+What's the number?

 A: $140$